SMOLKEYS/bundles/README.md

 # Cursed Bundles

 Changes the text to something else cursed.
-As of **v7 Pre-release 8.6**, Fish-Noises contributed once again, making cursed unit details.
+As of **v7 Pre-release 8.7**, RebornTrack970 made his own changes.
 Stay tuned for more updates!
-(That update gap between v7-pre8.5 and v7-pre8.6 though...)

 You can contribute by making your own changes in the bundle.properties file to help with the updating, but keep in mind: